tucats/ego/docs/LANGUAGE.md

 ### make

 The `make` pseudo-function is used to allocate an array, or a channel with the capacity to hold multiple messages.
-This is called a pseudo-function because part of the parameter processing is handled by the compiler to identify the type of the array or channel to create.

 The first argument must be a data type specification, and the second argument is the size of the item (array elements or channel messages)

 ```go
 a := make([]int, 5)